JustinData/GA-WDI-Work/w07/d01/ASSIGNMENT_FILES/hangman/README.md

 * [Write JavaScript that responds to events using listeners.](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget.addEventListener) (ATM & TicTacToe are good examples of this)

 ## Other tips and things to consider:
-* Write user stories FIRST and tackle them one at a time
+* Tackle user stories one at a time
 * Play with the working version and inspect it.
 That should help you see what DOM elements are created where
 * How can we design this in an object oriented way / How might we model our objects?
 * As you implement each user story, look back at the code you wrote.
 Is there a way to refactor it to make it DRYer or more clear?